 YMMV: Ultima VI

-Polished Port: The SNES port of this game was surprisingly good for a PC game converted into a console cartridge, and especially for a mouse-based interface converted to a controller interface.
+- Polished Port: The SNES port of this game was surprisingly good for a PC game converted into a console cartridge, and especially for a mouse-based interface converted to a controller interface.
 While there was censorship (the blood and alcohol was removed), and a few enemies and spells were removed due to size restraints, the game remained very faithful to the PC version.
-There were even a few improvements such as giving the menu its own screen instead of having take up most of the main screen, getting rid of useless items (such as mugs), making the Karma Meter visible, and making the balloon fast and controllable with the D-Pad.
+There were even a few improvements such as giving the menu its own screen instead of having take up most of the main screen, getting rid of useless items (such as mugs), making the Karma Meter visible, bundling multiple copies of an item together instead of listing them individually, and making the balloon fast and controllable with the D-Pad.

 - The FM Towns port added voice acting in both English and Japanese, as well as digital sound effects to replace the PC speaker sound effects of the original version.

 - Rewatch Bonus: Due to the Wide Open Sandbox nature of the game, upon starting up you can march directly to many beneficial places in the game, like the Pirates Treasure.